aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/shapes/managing-ole-objects/extract-ole-objects-from-workbook/_index.md

     // Open the template file
     Workbook workbook(srcDir + u"oleFile.xlsx");

-    // Get the OleObject Collection in the first worksheet OleObjectCollection oles = workbook.GetWorksheets().Get(0).GetOleObjects();
+    // Get the OleObject collection in the first worksheet OleObjectCollection oles = workbook.GetWorksheets().Get(0).GetOleObjects();

-    // Loop through all the oleobjects and extract each object in the worksheet for (int i = 0; i < oles.GetCount(); i++)
+    // Loop through all the OLE objects and extract each object in the worksheet for (int i = 0; i < oles.GetCount(); i++)
     {
         OleObject ole = oles.Get(i);